yashnigam07/JJK_Cursor/README.md

 - **Interactive Button**: The button text initially reads "Domain Expansion" and changes to "Expanded" upon clicking.
 The background transition is accompanied by a smooth CSS transition.

-- **Particle Effects**: Interactive particle effects that appear when the user clicks anywhere on the page, adding a layer of visual interest and interactivity.
+- **Particle Effects**: Interactive particle effects appear when the user clicks anywhere on the page, adding a layer of visual interest and interactivity.

 - **Anime Quotes**: Displays random anime quotes from Jujutsu Kaisen when hovering over the button, adding a personalized touch to the user experience.